Ways to prepare a young child for a new baby

 There is so much you can do in this department.
 Let your toddler feel the baby kick, involve big brother/sister in picking out a name, and encourage them to talk to your unborn, sing to them, and even snuggle and kiss your belly!

-2- Talk about your pregnancy with your child
+2- Talking about your pregnancy with your child can be a big help to prepare them for a new baby

 Let them know some of the changes you are going through.
 Let them experience the pregnancy with you.
 Bring out pictures of when you were pregnant with them and reminisce aloud about how excited you were for their birth!